 “If you’re talking Cascade, everyone points to Sierra Nevada Pale Ale because that’s the flavor.
 That is the case with Centennial and Two Hearted,” says John Mallett, Bell’s brewmaster since 2001, in another article for Hop Culture. “[Two Hearted] defines that hop in the eyes of many brewers in the world.”

-According to Mallett, Bell’s annually buys north of half a million pounds of Centennial.
-And Paul Bashaw, who is in charge of hop procurement and raw materials inventory control at Bell’s, says that last year Bell’s purchase of Centennial hops accounted for a shade over 1/8th of the entire crop.
+According to Mallett, Bell’s buys north of half a million pounds of Centennial annually.
+And Paul Bashaw, who is in charge of hop procurement and raw materials inventory control at Bell’s, says that last year Bell’s purchase of Centennial hops accounted for a shade over one-eighth of the entire crop.

 And the best part?
-You can find Bell’s in forty-three states plus Puerto Rico.
+You can find Bell’s in forty-four states plus Washington, D.C., and Puerto Rico.
 Use Bell’s Beer Finder to locate Two Hearted Ale near you.

-*Editor’s Note: In 2021, Bell’s Brewery sold to New Belgium parent company Lion.
+*Editor’s Note: In 2021, Bell’s Brewery sold to New Belgium’s parent company Lion.

 Read More